 - The Goode Family, Mike Judge's follow-up to King of the Hill, makes hippie/activist folks the main thrust of its comedy.

 - Zoop, the resident Granola Girl from Iggy Arbuckle.

 - King of the Hill has them feature in an episode where they have a nonprofit fruit and veg store.
 And they start panicking once Hank makes them more efficient and they start ... earning money!!

-- The Nameless store owner in The Mighty B is a walking hippie archetype, complete with a beard you could get lost in.
+- The Unnamed store owner in The Mighty B! is a walking hippie archetype, complete with a beard you could get lost in.